Comprehensive sex education: Benefits

+Benefits of pleasure-inclusive material

+Though a focus on behavior change (i.e., increased condom use and delayed onset of sexual debut) is an important benefit and measure of outcomes associated with sex education, a pivot to exploring the mental health and well-being implications associated with shifting the narrative from a purely biological and procreative approach to a pleasure-inclusive and sex positive approach showcases a host of beneficial outcomes.
+Two avenues hold particular interest when implementing a pleasure-based curricula: Benefits of CSE and Benefits of Sexual Expression.

+Such avenues have been recognised by official organising bodies such as the World Association of Sexual Health (WAS).
+Indeed, their Sexual Pleasure Declaration outlines that the pursuit of pleasurable and safe sexual experiences, free from discrimination and coercion, is integral to sexual health and overall well-being.
+Recognising sexual pleasure as a fundamental aspect of human rights - which also holds its own declaration on Sexual Rights - its diverse expressions should be incorporated into global education, health promotion, research, and advocacy efforts, fostering comprehensive, immediate, and sustainable actions for individual well-being and contributing to global health and sustainable development.

+Another notable organisation paving the way of pleasure-inclusive sex education curricula is The Pleasure Project.
+Which recently published a systematic review uncovering the distinct value added by embedding a pleasure-based lens within sexual health interventions.
+The Pleasure Project also underscores seven guiding principles: Be Positive, Rights First, Think Universal, Be Flexible, Talk Sexy, Embrace Learning, and Love Yourself.

 Criticism

 Comprehensiveness

 While CSE implementation is on the rise in the United States, it remains difficult for state officials to regulate what is and is not taught in the classroom.
-This is due in large part to the undefinability of CSE; CSE has the potential to comprise such a wide range of sexual information, and over-all focus varies widely between curriculums.
-Educators have also accused CSE as fundamentally operating as a form of "abstinence-plus", due to the reality that CSE often involves minimal body related information and excessive promotions of abstinence.
+This is due in large part to the undefinability of CSE; CSE has the potential to comprise such a wide range of sexual information, and over-all focus varies widely between curricula.
+Educators have also accused CSE of fundamentally operating as a form of "abstinence-plus", due to the reality that CSE often involves minimal body-related information and excessive promotions of abstinence.
 "So-called Comprehensive Sex Ed" says Sharon Lamb, a professor at the University of Massachusetts Boston, "has been made less comprehensive as curricula are revised to meet current federal, state, and local requirements."